Tag: a/b testing

 Tag: drupalcon

 Tag!
-You're It: Mastering Digital Freeze Tag with Google Tag Manager
+You're It: GTM Digital Freeze Tag

 At DrupalCon Atlanta 2025, I had the privilege of presenting “Tag!
 You’re It.
 Digital ‘freeze’ tag with GTM” - a session exploring how to master Google Tag Manager while balancing the competing demands of privacy compliance and website performance.